Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 Marina in Mallorca with luxury yachts moored and palm tree in the foreground.

-• To broaden our exploration beyond Palma, we enlisted the help of Viajes Sidetours for a tour around the island.
-The detailed day 1 itinerary below describes the ins and outs of this Cap de Formentor journey, but highlights include shopping around the Alcúdia market, ferrying to Port de Pollença, and lounging on Playa de Formentor.
-If you were hoping to see these landmarks anyways you’ll be better off booking this tour instead of renting a car, since self-guided drivers attempting the same journey have chronicled heaps of complaints about parking problems, closed mountain roads, expensive rates, and fines from license plate cameras.
-Alternatively, consider hitching a ride on the bus up from Port de Pollença for only €1.80.
+If you’re planning to see these landmarks anyways, book this tour instead of renting a car since self-guided drivers attempting the same journey have chronicled heaps of complaints about parking problems, closed mountain roads, and fines from license plate cameras.
+Alternatively, hitch a ride on the bus up from Port de Pollença for only €1.80.

 Detailed view of a colorful Modernist building facade in Mallorca, Spain, under a clear blue sky.